kong0107/JSML/context.md

 to transfer serializable data (through [message passing](https://developer.chrome.com/docs/extensions/mv3/messaging/)) that would later be created into DOM without `Element.innerHTML`, I came up with this project.

-Consider to construct a HTML element:
+Consider to construct an HTML element:

 ```html
 <a id="myLink" href="#" title="the title">foo<em>bar</em>2000</a>